avaly/grunt-qunit-tap/README.md

 This plugin exposes the `qunit-tap` task in grunt, which is a multi-task.
 It depends on the `qunit` task included with grunt.

-Calling the `grunt-tap` with a target, will call the `qunit` task with the same target name.
+Calling the `qunit-tap` with a target, will call the `qunit` task with the same target name.

 Sample configuration: